The Main Details is

 The "S" button performs a Smart Case operation to capitalize the first letter of

-The artists on this
+The unique artists on this

 track, separated by a / Used by some schedulers to allow Artist protection